pcingola/SnpEff/src/docs/examples.md

 Obviously you can perform the three previous commands, pipeling the out from one command to the next, thus avoiding the creation of intermediate files (for very large projects, this can be a significant amount of time).

 !!! info
-    In SnpEff &amp; SnpSift the STDIN is denoted by file name `"-"`
+    In SnpEff & SnpSift the STDIN is denoted by file name `"-"`

 So the previous commands would be:
 ```
-java -jar SnpSif.jar annotate -dbsnp file.vcf \
+java -jar SnpSift.jar annotate -dbsnp file.vcf \
     | java -Xmx8g -jar snpEff.jar eff -v GRCh37.75 - \
     | java -jar SnpSift.jar filter "! exists ID" \
     > file.ann.not_in_dbSnp.vcf